wiesehahn/image_compression/results/reports/README.md

 writeRaster(rgb_dem, "dtm_rgb.tif"), datatype="INT1U", NAflag=NA)
 ```
+##### Decoding
 It can be decoded with the formula `elevation = -10000 + ((R * 256 * 256 + G * 256 + B) * 0.01)`.
 (e.g. in QGIS `-10000 + (("dtm_rgb@1" * 256 * 256 + "dtm_rgb@2" * 256 + "dtm_rgb@3") * 0.01)`)

+##### Bit-reduction
+To reduce the file size even more we can reduce the bitdepth of the B-channel.
+Orignial 8-bit data encodes the elevation in 1cm steps.
+If we remove the last bit data is stored in 128 steps, reducing the precision to 2cm steps, and if we go further removing the last 2 bits results in 4cm steps.

 | format  	| compression 	| lossless 	| size (MB) 	| size (%) 	| comment            	|